y3owk1n/nvs/README.md

 ## 📂 Configuration & Data

-**nvsw** stores its configuration, downloaded versions, and cache in the ~/.nvsw directory.
+**nvs** stores its configuration, downloaded versions, and cache in the ~/.nvs directory.

 > [!note]
 > Remember: Homebrew will not delete this directory upon uninstallation, you must delete it manually if you want a full cleanup.